 If you need to move into traffic to avoid the door zone or to go around a double-parked vehicle or hazard, you should do your best to be predictable and communicate your intentions with everyone around you.
 First, look over your shoulder to see if the coast is clear.
 Then, signal your intentions by pointing down to the adjacent lane into which you plan to move.
 Look again, signal, and – if no one is approaching from behind – make your move.

 When you change lanes, the moving vehicles in the lane you’re changing into actually have the right of way.
-Often, though, when I signal confidently and look at the driver next to me, he or she will yield to let me into the lane.
-(I always wave and say thank you when that happens.)
+Often, though, when you signal confidently and look at the driver next to you, he or she will yield to let you into the lane.
+(Wave and say thank you when that happens.)

 4. Where should I stop when I approach an intersection?